Businessplan.Earlylight.io | Updated: Feb 2026

 • Partnership KPIs: composter MOUs, garden group pilots, school/education agreements, Austin lead volume.

-• Pilot KPIs: Bleiblerville biodigester equipment status, test cycles completed, and documented demo readiness.
+• Pilot KPIs: Bleiblerville module equipment status, test cycles completed, and documented demo readiness.

 • Financial KPIs: weekly burn vs plan, gross margin by SKU, and cumulative revenue progress.